Swedbank Q2 net profit beats forecast

-STOCKHOLM, July 17 (Reuters) - Swedish bank Swedbank SWEDa.ST on Friday reported a smaller-than-expected fall in net profit for the second quarter as increased lending and deposit-taking helped offset the impact of the coronavirus pandemic.
+STOCKHOLM, July 17 (Reuters) - Swedbank SWEDa.ST on Friday reported a smaller-than-expected fall in net profit for the second quarter as robust trading conditions and increased lending helped offset the impact of the coronavirus pandemic.

-Swedbank's second quarter net profit fell to 4.85 billion Swedish crowns ($534.4 million) from a year-ago 5.33 billion, but beat the 3.77 billion analysts expected.
+The Swedish bank's net profit fell to 4.85 billion Swedish crowns ($534 million) from 5.33 billion crowns a year earlier, but beat the 3.77 billion crowns analysts expected.

+"It is comforting in the midst of a crisis to see Swedbank's strong position, with strong earnings and stable capital and liquidity buffers," Chief Executive Officer Jens Henriksson said in a report.

-Loan losses, a figure closely watched due to a slump in the pandemic-hit wider economy, were 1.24 billion crowns, worse than a year-ago 109 million but beating the 1.37 billion loss expected by analysts.
+Loan losses, a figure closely watched due to a slump in the pandemic-hit wider economy, were at 1.24 billion crowns, worse than 109 million crowns a year ago, but beating the 1.37 billion crowns expected by analysts.

+Interest income, which includes income from mortgages, increased to 6.9 billion crowns from 6.6 billion crowns a year ago, due to greater lending and deposit-taking activity.

+Increased unemployment due to the pandemic will still likely mean some heavily indebted households may have trouble paying their mortgages.

 ($1 = 9.0753 Swedish crowns)